 - 1. For each NVMe device in the system, query the following values: - a.
 NVMe Subsystem Qualified Name (SUBNQN) in the Identify Controller Data Structure. - b.
 Serial Number (SN) in the Identify Controller Data Structure. - c.
-EUI64, NGUID, and Namespace UUID in the Identify Namespace Identification Descriptor.
+At least one descriptor entry, EUI64, NGUID, or Namespace UUID, in the Identify Namespace Identification Descriptor List depending on the device supports.
+At least one of the listed identifiers is required.

-1. Verify that each NVMe device has a unique value for the queried IDs, and that ID values were not duplicated across more than one device.
+- 1. Verify that the values of NVMe Subsystem Qualified Name (SUBNQN) and Serial Number (SN) are not cleared to zero. - Verify that each NVMe device has a unique value for the queried IDs, and that ID values were not duplicated across more than one device.